Dasharo/docs/docs/transparent-validation/rte/Change-IP-Addres.md

-# Changing IP Addres for RTE to static
+# Changing RTE IP Addres to static

 1. Connect with RTE via ssh or serial connection.